-Figure 5.26 - Surveillance Mode > Help - Diagram
+$Figure \ 5.26-Surveillance \ Mode > Help \ - \ Diagram$

-lcon Description lcon Description icon Description 0 The device is operational but is not powered by PoE.
+lcon Description lcon Description lcon Description 0 The device is operational but is not powered by PoE.
 The device is operational and is powered by PoE.
-The device may maifunction.
+The device may malfunction.
 Some problem detected on this po or device.
-VR Status lcon Description lcon Description lcon Description 0 One D-Link ONVIF IP-Camera discovered on this port.
-For D- Link IP-Camera, a specific icon will be displayed. ~ One ONVIF IP-Camera discovered on this port.
-CO) Multiple ONVIF IP-Cameras discovered on this port.
-One NVR discovered on this port.
+VVR Status kon Description lcon Description licon Description 0 One D-Link ONVIF IP-Camera discovered on this port.
+For D- Link IP-Camera, a specific icon will be displayed.
+2 Dine ONVIF IP-Camera discovered on this port. ©) Multiple ONVIF IP-Cameras discovered on this port One NVR discovered on this port.
 Any device connect to IP- Camera via HTTP, HTTPS and RTSP will be recognized as an NVR. more Multiple NVRs discovered on this port.
-One ONVIF IP-Camera and one NVR discovered on this port.
-Multiple ONVIF IP-Cameras and one NVR discovered on this port. more One ONVIF IP-Camera and multiple NVRs discovered on this port. more Multiple ONVIF IP-Cameras and multiple NVRs discovered on this port. - The port is up and no ONVIF IP-Camera, NVR, or other This port is set as uplink port and the port status is up.
-Uplink port -
+One ONVIFIP-Camera and one NVR discovered on this port.
+Multiple ONVIF IP-Cameras and one NVR discovered on this port.
+One ONVIF IP-Camera and multiple NVRs discovered on this port. more Multiple ONVIF IP-Cameras and multiple NVRs discovered on this port.
+The port is up and no ONVIF IP-Camera: NVR, or other surveillance device has been discovered on this port.
+This port is set as uplink port and the port status is up.
+Uplink port joins all VLANs and surveillance discovery process is disabled This port is set as uplink port and the port status is down